Local Synchronization Use Case

 There are two different scenarios:

-- you found a bug, create the failed test and after that send the task to the developer to fix it.
+- you found a bug, create the Failed test and then send the task to the developer to fix it

 Let's take a look at the example for the first scenario.